awsdocs/aws-datasync-user-guide/doc_source/create-locations-cli.md

 ## Creating an Amazon FSx for OpenZFS location<a name="create-openzfs-location-cli"></a>

-With the AWS CLI, you can create an FSx for OpenZFS location for DataSync to transfer from or to\.
+A *location* is an endpoint for an FSx for OpenZFS file system that DataSync can access for a transfer\.
 You also can create an [FSx for OpenZFS location in the console](create-openzfs-location.md)\.

 **To create an FSx for OpenZFS location by using the AWS CLI**